-To be successful, we do not generally provide this understanding through empathic listening, but rather, through empathic reflection, a vital part of active listening.26 So, what actions can we take to distance ourselves from defensive feelings and respond with empathy?
+To be successful, we do not generally provide this understanding through empathic listening (Chapter 15), but rather, through empathic reflection, a vital part of active listening.18 So, what actions can we take to distance ourselves from defensive feelings and respond with empathy?

 The steps will be easier to understand with examples.
-Sebastian and Gabriela are colleagues who work in Morelia, Michoacán, México.
+Sebastian and Gabriela are colleagues who work at a large agribusiness enterprise in Morelia, Michoacán, México.
 The regional director has tasked Gabriela with solving a challenge with a longtime, valued client.
 A few years ago company policy changed regarding certain privileges that were given to such clients.
 The new guidelines came directly from the company's owners, from the main office in Mexico City, in order to deal with some abuses.